Part One: Preface to Messages

-Part Two: Motivating and Persuading in Messages
+Part Three: Motivating and Persuading in Messages

 Whether the objective is to announce, advise, activate, or advocate, the message’s motivational and persuasive contents emphasize change in individual attitudes and group norms with respect to a certain health issue (e.g., behavior, social issues, barriers and challenges) while bringing the health issue to the forefront of the target audience’s collective mind.
 Specific examples of applying activation objectives often derive from fear appeal messages: attempting to arouse fear in the audience by demonstrating to individuals the scary aspects of engaging in a certain behavior and/or not doing something to mitigate the damage that that behavior can cause.
 Fear appeal messages usually involve a scary or threatening image to create the desired reaction and promote subsequent behavior change.

 The Elaboration Likelihood Model (ELM), developed by Richard Petty and John Cacioppo, and Kim Witte’s Extended Parallel Processing Model (EPPM) provide excellent theoretical bases to analyze messages designed to motivate and persuade, especially those that appeal to fear.
 A problem with fear-based messaging, however, is that it may diverge from the original concept of “pathos” by causing maladaptive responses when an individual either does not find the image sufficiently threatening or, conversely, avoids the message if it is determined to be too threatening (for example, when its images are overly gruesome).
-To illustrate the former maladaptive response, The Partnership for a Drug-Free America’s campaign “This is Your Brain on Drugs” has been criticized for engendering more curiosity than fear among teens in the target audience.
-With respect to the latter maladaptive response, if the message is sufficiently threatening, the individual may lack the “efficacy,” or confidence, to take actions that would eliminate the threat.
+To illustrate the former maladaptive response, The Partnership for a Drug-Free America’s campaign “This is Your Brain on Drugs” was criticized for engendering more curiosity than fear among teens in the target audience.
+With respect to this maladaptive response, if the message is sufficiently threatening, the individual may lack the “efficacy,” or confidence, to take actions that would eliminate the threat.
 In other words, the viewer might experience feelings of helplessness that may actually cause the individual to avoid the message altogether.
 Therefore, fear-based messages must be used with caution.